How to Clean Your Kitchen

 Stainless steel is a pain in the butt to keep clean, however it does look great when polished and is a great material to have in the kitchen from a durability perspective.
 I wipe down the stainless steel in our kitchen once a week via the following process:

-1. Grab a clean micro fiber cloth and wet it thoroughly, next wipe the stainless steel in the direction of the grain (never go against the grain).
-Dry the stainless steel with a second micro fiber cloth.
+1. Grab a clean micro fiber cloth, wet it thoroughly, and add a bit of dish soap.
+Next wipe the stainless steel in the direction of the grain (never go against the grain).
+Dry the stainless steel with a second, damp, micro fiber cloth.
+Dry with paper towels.

 2. Apply a high quality stainless steal polish to a clean micro fiber cloth and rub with the direction of the grain.
 Let the polish sit for 30-50 seconds and remove with a clean micro fiber cloth.
 I use Signature Polish and it works great (I also find that a creamy polish works better than a thin, water-like, stainless steel cleaner)